 and Chair of the Presidential Search Committee

 Mr. Michael Kennedy is a former partner and PFS National Practice Leader of PricewaterhouseCoopers, LLP, in Philadelphia, Pennsylvania.
 He retired in 2009 with 34 years of professional service.
 He is an undergraduate and graduate business and accounting adjunct instructor at Rider and for many years, served as a part-time instructor for the Graduate Tax Program at Villanova University Law School.
 Mr. Kennedy began his tenure on the Rider University Board of Trustees in 1999.
-Since that time, he has served as Chair of the Business Affairs and Audit Committees and as a member of the Executive Committee.
-His term as Vice Chair of the Board runs through fiscal year 2014 and he will begin his term as Chair of the Board in fiscal year 2015.
+Following a successful term as Vice Chair, Mr. Kennedy became Chair of the Board on July 1, 2014.
+He serves on the Executive and Senior Compensation committees and had been Chair of the Business Affairs and Audit committees.
 Outside of Rider, Mr. Kennedy is a member of the Finance Committee of the Union League of Philadelphia.
 Presently, he serves as the Treasurer of the Ernest L. Ransome III Scholarship Trust and on the Grant Committee, Governance Committee, and as Chair of the Scholarship Committee as a Board member of the Genuardi Family Foundation.
 Mr. Kennedy earned his Bachelor of Science in Economics in 1972 and his Master of Business Administration with a concentration in Accounting in 1975, both from Rider.
 He is a member of the American Institute of Certified Public Accountants and is currently licensed in New Jersey and Pennsylvania.

 |Gary Shapiro '72|

 Mr. Gary Shapiro is Partner of Tropico Management, LP, a private equity and management company which, with its predecessor companies, has invested in more than 30 businesses over a 28-year period.
-He was a member of the Board from 1999 to 2008 and rejoined the Board in 2009 and presently serves as Board Chair.
-In addition to serving as Board Chair during the last two years of his first tenure, Mr. Shapiro served as Chair of the University Advancement and Senior Compensation Committees and as a member of the Executive, Business Affairs, Human Resources, and Westminster ad hoc Committees.
+He was a member of the Board from 1999 to 2008 and rejoined the Board in 2009.
+In addition to serving two very successful terms as Board Chair, Mr. Shapiro was Chair of the University Advancement and Senior Compensation Committees and served as a member of the Executive, Business Affairs, Human Resources, and Westminster ad hoc Committees.
 He was instrumental in raising funds for Rider’s new Student Recreation Center and with his wife, Mrs. Stacy Shapiro, led the creation of Westminster’s Circle of Leaders.
 As Trustee, Mr. Shapiro also made the Annual Fund a top priority, working closely with University Advancement staff to increase contributions by 15 percent and alumni participation by 700 donors.
 He partnered with fellow Trustee, Mr. William Rue, in establishing the Trustee Challenge, which led to a 100 percent increase in Trustee contributions to the Annual Fund since FY2006.
 Mr. Shapiro received the Life Achievement Award in 1998 from the College of Business Administration.
 He earned a Bachelor of Science in Commerce from Rider in 1972.